YashGaur000/Face_detection_w-opencv/README.md

 completed.
 done.

-move to another files to see more in these files.
+now move to another files to see more relevant info in these files.